 If burning the pockets does not works, shame them

 Although you will get a fine if you litter anywhere in Singapore, this does not stop them from doing so.
 However, the government did come up with a very good idea to tackle them – by shaming them in the public.
 The government introduced a Corrective Work Order (CWO) scheme in 1992 to reform litterbugs.

 Repeated litterbugs are ordered by the court to pick up trash in public areas for between three to twelve hours.
 The penalty “carries an element of shame”, which helps deter littering.
 The offenders are required to wear a bright orange jersey, identifying themselves as the litterbugs while cleaning up in the public area.

 Unfortunately, littering cases are spiking in the past few years.
 In 2019, the government has introduced a new, brighter vest and signs put up at CWO locations to make it more prominent to the public eyes to raise awareness and more shame to the litterbugs too.

 Harsher Penalties For Litterbugs

 To tackle litterbugs rising in recent years, the Environmental Public Health Act has been amended to discourage those that behave irresponsibly.
-The courtroom fines for littering offenders was doubled since April 2014 to $2,000 for first offence, $4,,000 for second offence and $10,000 for third and subsequent offences.
+The courtroom fines for littering offenders was doubled since April 2014 to $2,000 for a first offence, $4,,000 for a second offence and $10,000 for the third and subsequent offences.